Key West Travel Guide

 CORONAVIRUS INFORMATION FOR KEY WEST

-The Florida Keys and Key West will be re-opening to visitors beginning Monday June 1, 2020.
-Key West has managed to keep the COVID-19 pandemic from getting out of control on the island by working together as a community and social distancing, wearing masks, cleaning high-touch surfaces, and shutting down tourism.
+Key West & the Florida Keys have managed to keep the COVID-19 pandemic from getting out of control on the island by working together as a community and social distancing, wearing masks, cleaning high-touch surfaces, and closing bars.
 In an effort to keep you safe, and with the fact that Key West has very limited hospital resources, there are important new rules that must be followed:

-- UPDATED July 13, 2020: Effective immediately, every person over the age of six, while physically located in the City of Key West and who is away from their residence, is required to wear a mask, regardless of whether social distancing is maintained.
+- Every person over the age of six, while physically located in the City of Key West and who is away from their residence, is required to wear a mask, regardless of whether social distancing is maintained.
 If you are anywhere in public, you must wear a mask.

 - Masks that cover the mouth and nose MUST be worn while inside any business, on public transportation, and while on-the-job.
 Anyone who does not wear a mask will not be permitted to enter a business and are subject to fines and penalties.
 If you cannot abide by this simple precaution, then do NOT visit the Florida Keys and Key West.

-- All people arriving by airplane at Key West Airport from any area with substantial community spread (including New York, New Jersey, and Connecticut) will be required to self-isolate for 14 days from their time entering the State of Florida.
+- All people arriving by airplane at Key West Airport from any area with substantial community spread will be required to self-isolate for 14 days from their time entering the State of Florida.

-- Hotels and lodging will be open with under 50% occupancy suggested.
+- Hotels and lodging are open with under-50% occupancy suggested.
 However, visitors from “hot spot” areas should not be making reservations until July.
 International guests are not permitted to make reservations at this time.

 - Restaurants are able to re-open but must keep indoor occupancy to no more than 50% and tables must be at least 6-feet apart and limited to no more than 10 people.